Originate/guide/scala/README.md

     5.stars // Equivalent to a static method call, no implicit conversion actually takes place
     ```

 0. Whenever possible, use `private[this]` instead of `private` and `final val` instead of `val` as they enable the Scala compiler and the JVM to perform additional optimizations: direct field access vs. accessor method, or inlined constant vs. field access, respectively.
-(If `final val` surprised you, remember that it is not redundant, as in Scala `final` means "cannot be overridden", while in Java it may mean both that as well as "cannot be reassigned").
+(If `final val` surprised you, remember that it is not redundant, because in Scala `final` means "cannot be overridden", while in Java it may mean both that as well as "cannot be reassigned").

 0. Leverage parallel collections, use `.par` judiciously.